Libensemble/libensemble/docs/overview_usecases.rst

   and the workers assigned to them are referred to as *persistent*.

-* **Resource Manager** libEnsemble has a built-in resource manager that can detect (or be provided with) a set of resources (e.g. a node-list).
-The resources are divided up amongst workers (using *resource sets*), and can be dynamically reassigned.
+* **Resource Manager** libEnsemble has a built-in resource manager that can detect (or be provided with) a set of resources (e.g., a node-list).
+Resources are divided up amongst workers (using *resource sets*), and can be dynamically reassigned.